Every year (at a time when it’s really cold) the Resistance Exercise Conference is held in Minneapolis, Minnesota.

 After lunch, we heard from Rob Morton, PhD from McMasters University in Canada, on Protein Metabolism and Resistance Training.
 Rob explained how the latest research indicates our protein requirements when we workout are higher than previously believed, especially for older adults.
 Ask your Rock Solid Fitness Coach about this the next time you are in for a workout.

 After a presentation on the business side of Personal Training by Discover Strength founder and CEO Luke Carlson, our favorite exercise researcher from England, Dr. James Fisher, presented on “Heterogeneity, Periodization and the Strength-Endurance Continuum”.
 This one was just for us strength training geeks and was full of 9-letter words, but we will make sure we break it down and include the important findings into your next workout routine 🙂

 After the conference, we got away as a team for some dinner and reviewed every thing we had learned.
 Then it was time for some evening socializing with other trainers from literally all over the world.
 It was a one-of-a-kind opportunity to network with like-minded thinkers, sharing knowledge and forging lasting friendships.

-Over the coming weeks, we will be sharing what we learned at the REC with all of our clients, whether verbally, in writing, or through experience.
+Over the coming weeks, we will be sharing what we learned at the Resistance Exercise Conference with all of our clients, whether verbally, in writing, or through experience.
 It was a great time, and we definitely got better as a company and as fitness professionals, which of course translates into a better experience for our clients.
 Can’t wait until next year!